Azuriom/azuriom.com/content/en/docs/games.md

 ---
-title: Add a new Game
+title: Games
 ---

+# Games

 ## Requirements

-- An access to a terminal to run commands like `php -v`
+- An access to a terminal to run commands like `php -v` and be somewhat familiar with programming

-If you have Azuriom installed you can skip to the next step.
+If you have Azuriom installed you can skip to the Setup step.

 If you never installed Azuriom, you need to install it.
-During installation it will ask you to choose a game, you will select `Custom game`.
+During installation it will ask you to choose a game.

+You will navigate to the link `/install/game/custom`.
+With that in mind you can now follow the installation instruction

 Once Azuriom is installed you will issue your first command in the terminal :